Introduction to C.Scale

 C.Scale's calculations are based on area and material takeoffs from simple building geometry.
 A diagram of this building geometry is provided below.

-C.Scale customizable and extensible
+C.Scale is customizable and extensible

 C.Scale is built as a series of modules, each connected to the others and tasked with a specific set of calculations.
 These modules are added or expanded in response to the requests of users.